Mount Laurel Alimony Lawyer

 If you are already divorced, the new law only allows the payer to request a modification of court orders in certain scenarios.

 Those who divorced prior to the new law can request a modification:

 - Once he or she retires - If living off of his or her retirement income will result in a substantial change in circumstances, and if there are no provisions in the divorce decree that already address this.

 - If they have been unemployed for 90 days or longer.

 In the past, retirees have had difficulty modifying spousal support payments regardless of their circumstances.
-The payer is also required to prove that this change will be "substantial and continuing," not just temporary.
+The payer must also prove that this change will be "substantial and continuing," not just temporary.

 All of these changes are subject to the judge's discretion.
-Each case is unique and a judge may decide not to grant a change or to use an exception to allow what amounts to permanent alimony.
+Each case is unique, and a judge may decide not to grant a change or use an exception to allow permanent alimony.
 Our Mount Laurel divorce lawyers will discuss all of your options and advise you on your best course of action, whether you are the payer or the recipient.